 Admission for Transfer and Currently Enrolled Students Applications are welcomed from currently enrolled students and transfer students who wish to participate in the program.
 Successful applicants demonstrate an interest in Honors and possess at least a B+ average on all college courses.
 Application forms are available in the Honors Office.
 SAGES: While admission is preferable before regular college courses commence, admission thereafter is possible.
 See under "SAGES" above.
 SOCIETY OF ANDREWS SCHOLARS Students in Departmental Honors and General Honors form a society dedicated to spiritual, social, and intellectual activities outside the classroom.
 The society's logo depicts hands sheltering the flame of truth, which symbolizes the search for truth by students and faculty together.
 Excellence, Commitment, and Service is the society's motto.
 Fees charged as part of the honors application process are used exclusively for student activities by the Society of Andrews Scholars.
 NATIONAL HONORS SOCIETIES The honors program works with the university's 17 departmental national honor societies to coordinate information and enhance their activities.
 It also works closely with the prestigious interdisciplinary national honor society Phi Kappa Phi which inducts about 30 junior and senior Andrews Scholars each year who meet the rigorous requirements.
 See Appendix, p.
-337. GRADUATION DISTINCTIONS Designations are conferred at graduation on students who, one semester before graduation, have completed at least 45 credits at Andrews University with the following overall GPAs: 3.500-3.749 Cum Laude 3.750-3.899 Magna Cum Laude 3.900-4.000 Summa Cum Laude HONORS AUDITS To enhance Andrews Scholars' opportunities to learn for the sake of learning, a scholar enrolled full time (a minimum of 12 regular credits) may attend one course free each semester, registering as an Honors Audit (HN), which is indicated on the transcript.
-Though no credit is earned, an Honors Audit provides a significant opportunity to broaden one's knowledge at no cost even if it forms an overload.
-Registration for an Honors Audit (HN) should take place during regular registration, and in no case later than the regular drop/add date.
-Attendance and other regulations for an audit apply.
-Courses (Credits) The inside front cover gives the symbol code.

-HONS105, 106 (5, 5) Western Heritage HONS295, 495 (1-6) Independent Study (in any department) Individual study or research of an approved topic under the guidance of an appropriate professor and resulting in an essay, critical review, or other gradable demonstration of accomplishment.
+354. GRADUATION DISTINCTIONS Designations are conferred at graduation on students who, one 78 ANDREWS UNIVERSITY Interdisciplinary Seminars planned for future years: HONS325 Justice Elective.
+(3) HONS345 What Is "Other?"
+The Non-Western World Required.
+(3) HONS365 Cosmos Required.
+(3) HONS415 Thinking Theologically: Christian Life and Faith Required.
+(3) HONS180, 380 Topics, Independent Study, and Research (1-3) Disciplinary and interdisciplinary topics selected for interest and importance.
+Typically the course revolves around reading, discus- sion, and individual projects.
+Repeatable as topics vary.
+HONS295, 495 (1-6) Independent Study (in any department) Individual study or research of an approved topic under the guidance of an appropriate professor and resulting in an essay, critical review, or other gradable demonstration of accomplishment.
 Implies 45 hours of work per semester credit.
 Repeatable to 6 credits.
-HONS398 (1) Research Pro-Seminar Preparation for the senior thesis or creative project.
-Expectations for the senior thesis are addressed, including consideration of alternative topics, refining the thesis proposal, the role of literature review, formal public speaking, presentation software, and
+HONS398 Research Pro-Seminar (1) (2-4) Preparation for the senior thesis or creative project.
+Expectations for the senior thesis are addressed, including consideration of alternative topics, refining the thesis proposal, the role of literature review, formal public speaking, presentation software, and evaluation.
+The letter grade assigned largely reflects the presentation of the thesis or project at the Interdisciplinary Honors Seminar; a DG is assigned until then.
+A SAGES required course.
+HONS497 Senior Honors Research Independent research or creative work to produce the Honors Thesis, typically supervised by a professor within the student's major field.
+The thesis is filed in the James White Library to facilitate wider access.
+An approved thesis requires 2-4 semester credits.